danvk/aoc2023/aoc2017/README.md

 No major trouble on part 1.
 What's the most idiomatic way to return a string from a function in Zig?

 I'm having trouble imagining the approach where part 2 is difficult given a solution to part 1.

+## Day 20

+This one feels slightly math-y.
+In the long run, shouldn't the particle that stays the closest be the one with the lowest acceleration (L1 norm)?
+It seems like the initial position and velocity should only matter as tie-breakers.

+No tie-breakers needed, as it turns out!

+There must be some more helpful primitives I can factor out for parsing, that wound up being the biggest PITA.